 If they’re shallow, lie on your back with your feet pointing downstream and place your hands at a horizontal angle to your hips so that they act like fins and keep your feet up so that they don’t get snagged on rocks.
 This technique will act as a floating mechanism.
 In deeper rapids, however, you should come downstream on your stomach trying to maintain an angle that keeps you close to the shoreline and being vigilant and trying to avoid any swirling whirlpools that can occur which can suck you under.”

 In the end, it would seem prudent to avoid having to cross fast moving rivers or rapids.
-But you never know what situation you may come up against out in the wilderness.
-Better to think about and plan for this one in advance.
+But you never know what situation you may come up against out in the wilderness and trying to survive.
+Better to think about and plan for this one in advance, and ensure that you have the right kind of bushcraft gear so you’re ready to tackle multiple scenarios and situations).